DistrictDataLabs/yellowbrick/paper/paper.md

 Yellowbrick is a response to the call for open source visual steering tools.
 For data scientists, Yellowbrick helps evaluate the stability and predictive value of machine learning models and improves the speed of the experimental workflow.
 For data engineers, Yellowbrick provides visual tools for monitoring model performance in real world applications.
 For users of models, Yellowbrick provides visual interpretation of the behavior of the model in high dimensional feature space.
 Finally, for students, Yellowbrick is a framework for understanding a large variety of algorithms and methods.

-The Yellowbrick Python visualization package achieves steering by extending both scikit-learn [@sklearn] and Matplotlib [@matplotlib].
+Implemented in Python, the Yellowbrick visualization package achieves steering by extending both scikit-learn [@sklearn] and Matplotlib [@matplotlib].
 Like Yellowbrick, both scikit-learn and Matplotlib are extensions of SciPy [@scipy], libraries intended to facilitate scientific computing.
 Scikit-learn provides a generalized API for machine learning by exposing the concept of an `Estimator`, an object that learns from data.
 Yellowbrick in turn extends this concept with the idea of a `Visualizer`, an object that both learns from data and visualizes the result.
 Visualizers wrap Matplotlib procedures to produce publication-ready figures and rich visual analytics.

 Because Yellowbrick is part of a rich visual and machine learning ecosystem, it provides visualizations for feature and target analysis, classification, regression, and clustering model visualization, hyperparameter tuning, and text analysis.
 A few selected examples of visual diagnostics for model selection and their interpretations follow.